 Ryker and Captain Bill finished their car-parking duties and joined the others in the dining hall.
 Ryker scanned the room in search of Darci, but instead caught sight of Brynn and Kyle in the back corner.
 Poor sucker, whoever he is.
 His stomach was growling, so he grabbed a plate and napkin when the sight of bacon-wrapped scallops on Emily's tray was more than he could resist.
 He sampled everythingmeatballs, shrimp puffs, salads.
 How did they ever pull this off?
 Jill must be a miracle worker.

 Darci mingled with the guests, exchanging polite greetings.
 Everything looked in order, the atmosphere positive and happy.
 She spotted Ryker talking with Jessie's parents, his plate piled high.
-The food looked delicious, so she tossed her healthy habits aside and crowded her plate with all the good stuff.
+The food looked delicious, so she tossed her healthy habits aside and crowded her plate with all the taboo stuff.

 "Hey, there you are!
-Looks like somebody's hungry," he said, steering her to a table in an unoccupied corner of the room.
+Looks like somebody's hungry," Ryker said, steering her to a table in an unoccupied corner of the room.
 "So what's going on?
 What did you find out?"

 She glanced around.
 Nobody was within earshot.
 She gave him the rundown on Gunnar, and their relationship to Hank.
 Also about the incense and the information she found on microfilm, including the piece of mushroom.